 The gyozas were also a success.
 At least the taste, the looks could still be improved. 🙂

 This Japanese cooking class was definitely a unique experience.
-As we expected it is really not easy to find all the ingredients at home but it was certainly worth to learn about the healthy Japanese cuisine.
+As we expected it is really not easy to find all the ingredients at home but it was certainly worth learning about healthy Japanese cuisine.

-If you like following a cooking class, take a look at this cooking classes that you can take around the world.
+If you like following a cooking class, take a look at these cooking classes that you can take around the world.

-What did we think about the Japanese cuisine in general?
+What did we think about Japanese cuisine in general?

 This Osaka cooking class was us offered by Experieat.
 Of course, we always share our honest opinion about activities.
 This article contains affiliate links.
 This means that when you click through and make a purchase, at no additional costs for you, we will get a small commission.